Programs

 Sunset Program (All Students)

-Homemade Hot Lunch Program
+Homemade School Lunch Program

 Our school chef prepares wholesome, homemade lunches for students Monday – Friday as a convenience to parents and supplement to our cooking and practical life curriculum.
-Students assist with menu planning, preparation and the plated service.
+Students assist with menu planning, preparation, and the plated service.
 Drop in available.

 Lunch Program Summary